UofA-SPEAR/software/README.md

 ### Launch files

 You will have to format the code yourself.
 If you want, you can use `xmllint --format`, but this removes all blank lines in the code which can harm readability.
-To check XML formatting for the launch files, run `./xml_lint.bash`.
+To check XML formatting for the launch files, run `make lint-xml`.
 See [the Wiki](https://github.com/UofA-SPEAR/software/wiki/XML-Formatting-and-Linting).